-The staff work really hard to get the best out of your children, please be respectful and remember we have your children's best interests at heart.
-It is lovely to hear any positive feedback, so if you do have any particular compliments, please email them to the school office and we will make sure that the member of staff gets the appropriate recognition.
+It is always easier to complain than praise, but the staff work really hard to get the best out of your children, please be respectful and remember we have your children's best interests at heart.
+It is lovely to hear any positive feedback, so if you do have any particular compliments please email them to the school office and we will make sure that the member of staff gets the appropriate recognition.
 Parents who have concerns should initially speak to the class teacher.
 If a solution cannot be found then please phone the office to make an appointment to see the Headteacher, Hayley England.
 A full copy of the complaints procedure is on the school website.